hello/user-guide/content/sleep-pill/maintain-pill.md

 ## Maintaining your Sleep Pill

 Keep your Sleep Pill on your pillowcase.
-Remove before washing.
+You must remove before you wash your pillow case.

+If you want to clean your Sleep Pill or your Sense use a soft, clean, lint-free cloth.

-Use a soft, clean, lint-free cloth to clean Sense and Sleep Pill.
-Do not use liquids or abrasive solutions.
+Do not use liquids or abrasive solutions on your Sleep Pill or your Sense.